mozilla/webdev-bootcamp/security.rst

     find it substantially harder to apply CSP to existing projects because of the way it restrains the capabilities of your code.

-`Content Security Policy`_ (CSP) is a mechanism, which is able to mitigate some client-side attacks on web applications, like Cross-Site Scripting (XSS).
-Except from Internet Explorer, it is implemented in `all major browsers`_.
+`Content Security Policy`_ (CSP) is a mechanism which is able to mitigate some client-side attacks on web applications, like Cross-Site Scripting (XSS).
+Aside from Internet Explorer, it is implemented in `all major browsers`_.
 As CSP does not prevent flaws from being exploited but merely mitigates the effects, you should never solely rely on it.
 However, CSP can be seen as another security